dereuromark/cakephp-file-storage/docs/Documentation/Installation.md

 Installing the plugin via [Composer](https://getcomposer.org/) is very simple, just run in your project folder:

 ```
-composer require burzum/file-storage:^4.0
+composer require dereuromark/file-storage:^3.0
 ```

 Database Setup
 --------------

-You need to setup the plugin database using [the official migrations plugin for CakePHP](https://github.com/cakephp/migrations).
+You need to set up the plugin database using [the official migrations plugin for CakePHP](https://github.com/cakephp/migrations).

 ```
 cake migrations migrate -p FileStorage
 ```

-If you're coming from the CakePHP 2.0 version of the plugin, the support for the CakeDC Migrations plugin has been dropped in favor of [the official migrations plugin](https://github.com/cakephp/migrations).
+You can also copy over the migrations and manually adjust them to your needs and run local `migrations migrate` instead.

 CakePHP Bootstrap
 -----------------